solarcaratuva/PowerSystem/README.md

 TODO:
 1) ~Remove double throw 12V power relay off PCB (as it is chasis mount)~
 2) ~Add charge and discharge relays to PCB~
-3) Figure out which pins on the STM to use for what
+3) ~Figure out which pins on the STM to use for what~
-4) Add extra CAN port (need one for Rx from BMS, and one for Tx and Rx to other PCBs) as well as the external CAN Tranceivers
+4) ~Add extra CAN port (need one for Rx from BMS, and one for Tx and Rx to other PCBs) as well as the external CAN Tranceivers~
-5) Make sure everything has footprint and 3d model
+5) ~Make sure everything has footprint and 3d model~
+6) Pick out exact voltage regulator models
+7) Layout board

 ## STM 32 & ECU Code
 TODO: